articulate.

 • Clinical Evaluation: Healthcare providers typically begin by taking a detailed medical history and conducting a physical examination to assess knee function and look for signs of osteoarthritis.

-• Imaging: X-rays, MRI scans, or CT scans may be used to visualize the joint and confirm the diagnosis.
+• Imaging: X-rays, MRI scans, or CT scans may be used to visualise the joint and confirm the diagnosis.
 These imaging tests can reveal cartilage loss, bone spurs, and joint space narrowing.

 What is the treatment for Osteoarthritis of the Knee?